Polis, the door-to-door marketer, raises another $2.5 million

 That tension is only exacerbated by the fact that the company is coming off one of its biggest political campaign seasons.
 Helping to power the get-out-the-vote initiative for Senatorial candidate Beto O’Rourke in Texas, Polis’ software managed the campaign’s outreach effort to 3 million voters across the state.

-However, politically-focused software and services businesses are risky.
+However, politically focused software and services businesses are risky.
 Earlier this year the Sean Parker-backed Brigade shut down and there are rumblings that other startups targeting political action may follow suit.

 “Essentially, we got really excited about going into the corporate space because online has gotten so nasty,” says Tucker.
 “And, at the end of the day, digital advertising isn’t as effective as it once was.”

 Customer acquisition costs in the digital ad space are rising.
-For companies like NRG Energy and Inspire Energy (both Polis clients), the cost of acquisitions online can be as much as $300.
+For companies like NRG Energy and Inspire Energy (both Polis clients), the cost of acquisitions online can be as much as $300 per person.

 Polis helps identify which doors for salespeople to target and works with companies to identify the scripts that are most persuasive for consumers, according to Tucker.
-The company also monitors for sales success and helps manage the process so customers aren’t getting too many housecalls from persistent sales people.
+The company also monitors for sales success and helps manage the process so customers aren’t getting too many house calls from persistent sales people.

 “We do everything through the conversation at the door,” says Tucker.
-“We do targeting and we do script curation (everything from what scrpt do you use and when do you branch out of scripts) and we ahve an open api so they can push that out and they run with it through the rest of their marketing.”
+“We do targeting and we do script curation (everything from what script do you use and when do you branch out of scripts) and we have an open API so they can push that out and they run with it through the rest of their marketing.”